MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/language-region-support.md

 ms.date: 10/09/2024
 ---

-# Multimodal Intelligence region and language support
+# Content Understanding region and language support

 ## Region support

-To use the Azure AI Multimodal Intelligence service, you must create your Azure AI Service resource in a supported region.
-The Multimodal Intelligence features are available in the following regions:
+To use the Azure AI Content Understanding service, you must create your Azure AI Service resource in a supported region.
+The Content Understanding features are available in the following regions:

 | Geography | Region | Region Identifier |
 | --- | --- | --- |